Translate this page:

 Mallorca, a paradise in the middle of the Mediterranean

 According to the British newspaper “The Times”, Mallorca is the first on the list of the best places for travelling and living.
-Its quality of life, weather and easy going people makes this Mediterranean island a dream for those interested in investing into a second home in a paradise.
+Its quality of life, weather and easy going people makes this Mediterranean island a dream for those interested in investing in a second home.

 What will you love in Mallorca?